express-validator/express-validator/CONTRIBUTING.md

 Every detail you can give will be of great help.

 ## Pull Requests
-Do you ant to dedicate your time to help improve the codebase?
+Do you want to dedicate your time to help improve the codebase?
 Great!
 Then submitting a pull request is the best way to do this.

 In case you opened a issue, then fixing it yourself is the fastest way to get it done.
 Otherwise, feel free to browse through the open issues and find some ideas on what needs some implementation.